 Overheating was an issue the Chartered Institution of Building Services Engineers (CIBSE) had become increasingly concerned about.
 CIBSE had therefore produced evidence and contributed to various government steering groups and projects considering the issue over the past decade.
 More recently, CIBSE was part of the Building Regulations Advisory Committee that advised government on the various ways in which overheating could be addressed in the Building Regulations.

-This advice now forms the basis of the new Part O Building Regulation, published on 15 December 2021 and which is due to come into effect on 15 June this year.
+This advice now forms the basis of the new Part O Building Regulation, published on 15 December 2021 which came into effect on 15 June this year.